AliMD/1Tuts/WT-Fundamentals/HTML-Fundamentals/HTML-Editors.md

 ![Image of Notepad2](http://www.w3schools.com/html/img_saveas.png)

 :sparkles: You can use either .htm or .html as file extension.
-There is no difference, we use html.
+There is no difference, but we use html.

 ##Step 4: View HTML Page in Your Browser
 Open the saved HTML file in your favorite browser.
 The result will look much like this: